nancchan/saas-customer-onboarding-business-systems/documentation/customer_onboarding_workflow.md

 - Account
 - Contact

-The mapping establishes how source data should be represented in Salesforce.
+The mapping establishes how source customer information should be represented in Salesforce, including the Account–Contact relationship.

 ### 5. Salesforce CRM

 Customer information is imported into Salesforce using the Data Import Wizard.

+The cleaned dataset contains **16 customer records**, and the Contact import completed with:

+- **16 records processed**
+- **0 records failed**
+- **100% progress**

-The imported Contacts are associated with the appropriate Accounts.
+Imported Contacts are associated with the appropriate Salesforce Accounts.

-The imported records are then reviewed for accuracy.
+The records are then reviewed for accuracy.

 ### 6. SQL Investigation

-SQL is used to practice investigating customer data and identifying issues such as:
+SQL is used to investigate customer data and support data-quality analysis.

+Checks include:

-- Missing information
+- Missing phone information
-- Duplicate records
+- Duplicate customer records
-- Invalid email formatting
 - Customer record lookups

-SQL investigation supports data-quality review and troubleshooting.
+- Data consistency

+SQL supports investigation of the underlying customer data before and after CRM processing where applicable.

 ### 7. Reporting and Business Intelligence

 Customer information is used for reporting and business analysis.

-Reporting can be used to review:
+Salesforce reporting is used to review:

 - Customer volume
 - Account distribution
-- Data-quality issues
+- Contact information
-- Records requiring attention

 Power BI is used for the business intelligence portion of the project.